GoogleCloudPlatform/DataflowTemplates/v2/rabbitmq-to-pubsub/README.md

-# Dataflow Flex Template to ingest data from MQTT Server to Pub/Sub
+# Dataflow Flex Template to ingest data from RabbitMQ to Pub/Sub

-A Dataflow pipeline to stream records from MQTT topic to Pub/Sub topic.
+A Dataflow pipeline to stream records from RabbitMQ queue to Pub/Sub topic.

 ## Requirements